 A living member of the military who has been exposed to various chemicals and other toxic substances has a time limit within which to bring a claim for compensation - between 1 and 3 years to file a personal injury claim depending on the state in which they live.
 If a member of your family has passed away due to an illness caused by chemical and toxic exposure, a claim can be brought on behalf of their estate and any dependents that are left behind.

 In some states, only an immediate family member of a person who passed away from an asbestos-related disease is able to file for compensation.
 Some of the typical estate representatives for filing a claim are:

 - Parents or grandparents

 - Financial dependents

-- Proof of exposure - Family members must demonstrate how exposure to asbestos occurred while the veteran was on active duty and they also have to include Military Occupation Specialty, as well as the military unit location they were stationed at while exposure happened.
+- Proof of exposure - Family members must demonstrate how toxic exposure occurred while the veteran was on active duty and they also have to include Military Occupation Specialty, as well as the military unit location they were stationed at while exposure happened.